dreamfactorysoftware/platform-wiki/Platform-Documentation/Important-Developer-Features/Lookups-and-System-Variables.md

 * in Email Templates in the subject line and message body.
 * in Remote Web Services as parameters or headers.

-Here is how you would use the lookup keys for username and password on a database service.
+Here's how you would use the lookup keys for username and password on a database service.
+The system will replace {db_username} and {db_password} with the most specific lookup keys defined for the user making the API call.

 ![Service Example](http://www.dreamfactory.net/dsp/images/7.png)